pburkindine/angular6-demo/README.md

 and ES6 in the backend enforce quality measures at pre-commit and in the pipeline. no-any, max-file-line-count, and immutability are enforced.

-Unit test coverage is around 98% lines.
+Unit test coverage is at 87% lines, mostly in the core and auth modules.

 NOTE: There is no effort made at this time to implement a config.json builder, runtime config.json is committed to the repository